 University of Michigan Hillel

-UMichigan Hillel Onward Israel is an immersive internship program offering resume building placements in a wide variety of opportunities in the greater Tel Aviv Area.
+University of Michigan Hillel Onward Israel program is an immersive internship program offering resume building placements in a wide variety of opportunities in the greater Tel Aviv Area.
 Students spend their time on the program living, experiencing, and interning in Israel.

 Build your resume through a high-level internship based on your skills, interests and future plans.
 Intern 4-5 days a week, and immerse yourself in contemporary Israeli society through the Israel Now Days and group activities with a cohort of other students from the University of Michigan-Ann Arbor, a weekend seminar with participants from other Onward Israel programs and more.
 The Israel Now days will include visits to local NGOs and explorations of contemporary Israeli culture, environment, and politics.

 During your free time, explore Tel Aviv’s exciting nightlife, beaches, foodie scene and culture.
 Enjoy a weekend with peers from around the world at an Onward Israel breakout seminar and explore all that Israel has to offer during your free weekends.